 Do I need to wrap my baked potato in foil?

 But you are rubbing and seasoning your potato, this helps to really get those flavors to sink in.
+For best results for a crispy skin, I don’t suggest it.

-How Long To Bake A Potato?
+How Long To Bake A Potato

-Cooking Times for medium Russet Potatoes:
+Cooking Times for Medium Size Potatoes

 - 350°F 60 to 75 minutes